A Complete 3-Day Osaka Itinerary

 - You also have to leave your room key at the front desk every time you leave.

-- A big perk of Kaneyoshi Ryokan is that it’s literally in the heart of Dotonbori.
+- A big perk of Kaneyoshi Ryokan is that it’s literally in the heart of Dotonbori but this does mean it can be a little noisy.

-On our last trip to Osaka, we stayed at the Swissôtel Nankai Osaka which has been our favorite hotel in Osaka thus far.
+On our last few trips to Osaka, we stayed at the Swissôtel Nankai Osaka which has been our favorite hotel in Osaka (hence why we keep going back to it!).
 It is located inside Namba Station making it incredibly convenient for transportation around Osaka and is still within walking distance from Dotonbori and Shinsaibashi.
-The rooms were spacious and comfortable and each one has a great view of the city!
+The rooms are spacious and comfortable and each one has a great view of the city!

 READ MORE: Important Things to Know Before Traveling to Japan